Jonghyun-Yun/procmod/docs/content/piacc/item_results/_index.md

 </div>
 <!--endtoc-->

+variables

+-   `ftime`: time until the first action taken
+-   `time`: total time of a person's process
+-   `naction` or `#action`: the number of actions of a person's process

+summaries

 -   Total or first action time has weak association with &theta;.
 -   \# of actions and first action time have weak or no assciation.